Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial.md

 2. Upload the code to the UNO board.

 **Example code phenomena:**
 Turn on the serial port monitor and set the baud rate to 9600.
-The serial port monitor prints calculation information every 0.2 seconds.
+Push the potentiometer up and down, and the serial port monitor prints out the corresponding analog value and voltage value.
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial/23img.png)

 **FAQ:**